Damian700/Damian700/README.md

 - Companies from Medicine or Logistics areas with software needs (related with my MD studies or International Trade degree respectively)

 🐾 Next steps:
-- Continue learning TypeScript, Java and its frameworks
+- Designing a Logistic App for tracking truck deliveries (React Native, Node.Js and TypeScript)
-- Go deeper into programming theory on algorithms, structures and other concepts.
+- Learning Go lenguage.
-- Finish the book “Clean Code”
+- Go deeper into programming theory on algorithms, clean Code, SOLID.

 📲 Contact information: